DivanDesign/EvolutionCMS.snippets.ddGetMultipleField/README.md

 	* Default value: —

 * `removeEmptyRows`
-	* Desctription: Is it required to remove empty rows?
+	* Description: Is it required to remove empty rows?
 	* Valid values:
 		* `0`
 		* `1`
 	* Default value: `1`

 * `removeEmptyCols`
-	* Desctription: Is it required to remove empty columns?
+	* Description: Is it required to remove empty columns?
 	* Valid values:
 		* `0`
 		* `1`
 	* Default value: `1`

 * `sortBy`
-	* Desctription: The index of the column to sort by (indexes start at `0`).
+	* Description: The index of the column to sort by (indexes start at `0`).
 		The parameter also takes comma-separated values for multiple sort, e.g. `'0,1'`.
 	* Valid values:
 		* `stringCommaSeparated`